Kick101/vaults/Ideas and Improvements/CEH/Module 02.md

 - What is passive footprinting?
 	- Gathering information _without interaction_ with target.
 - What is the need for passive footprinting?
-	- It is hard to be detected by the target
+	- To not get detected by the target and will help how to plan active footprinting such that detection is minimized.
 - How to perform passive footprinting?
-	- It is performed by collecting archived and stored information using search engines, social engines(Google, Shodan), social networking sites, so on.
+	- It is performed by collecting archived and stored information using search engines (Google, Shodan), social networking sites, wayback machine, so on.
 - What is active footprinting?
 	- Gathering information _with direct interaction_ with target.
 - What is the need for active footprinting?
 	- It gathers information that is not available using passive footprinting technique
-	- Information like: open ports, service enumeration, directories
+	- Information like: open ports, service enumeration
 - How to perform active footprinting?
 	- Using tools that directly interact with the target system
 	- Such as: nmap, nc, nessus, metasploit, and other enumeration tools